PawFV/UTILS--Img-Conversion/README.md

 # img conversion

 Utility to convert images to another format all at once.
+Removes black background and makes it transparent.

 ## Requirements